 DPS and International Academy of Denver policies do not permit for acts of cruelty, harassment, excessive teasing, bullying, discrimination, violence, and intimidation.
 Profanity and other inappropriate language are not acceptable.
 We believe that all students and adults, no matter their sex, race, or religious preference have the right to be free from abuse of any kind.
 State and city laws also protect these rights.
 Therefore, disrespectful or profane language or language that uses racial, religious or sexual slurs directed towards anyone may receive disciplinary action.

 We expect that students will know the difference between appropriate and inappropriate language.
 If a student thinks that language that uses racial, religious, or sexual slurs has been directed toward him/her, please report these concerns immediately to a teacher, the principal or any adult.
 Students who use this language may be suspended and a parent conference may be held.

 (Reference DPS Discipline Ladder & Matrix, DPS Policy JK and JK-R)

 Fighting is not acceptable.
 It is illegal and dangerous.

 For both parties in a fight, suspension may be an option.
-This is because by the time physical violence occurs; neither person is interested in solving the conflict in a safe fashion.
+By the time physical violence occurs; neither person has demonstrated solving the conflict in a safe fashion.
 Inappropriate physical contact can lead to risk of serious injury and will not be acceptable for any reason.